 “Now, we have learned that he was charged with misdemeanor animal cruelty for his use of the USPS issued dog repellent,” Hallinan wrote on Facebook.
 “For the last three years, he has been under extreme danger with an outstanding warrant hanging over his head, without his knowledge.”

-According to Santa Clara County court records online, the animal cruelty case was filed in October 2015 and, on Oct.
+According to San Mateo County court records online, the animal cruelty case was filed in October 2015 and, on Oct.
 29, Earnest was sent a “notice to appear” for a Jan.
 11, 2016, hearing.
 Earnest did not appear that day and a judge ruled that an arrest warrant should be issued.
 That warrant was issued in March 2016, according to the court records.

 This is not the first time Hallinan has aggressively pushed back against the Berkeley Police Department.
 In 2015, after a Berkeley police officer gave Earnest a traffic ticket for making a left-hand turn without using his blinker, the couple issued a press release asserting “that the stop was illegal and was motivated solely by the subjective racially-motivated suspicions of the officers, and that any alleged objective basis for the stop was fabricated subsequent to the traffic stop to justify the illegal stop and detention,” according to an article in the Daily Planet.